• Home

 A frontier plane with the New York-New York Hotel and Casino on the Las Vegas Strip in the background

-As sky high jet fuel prices continue to put intense pressure on airlines’ bottom line, budget airlines are looking for a way to make ends meet.
+As sky-high jet fuel prices continue to put intense pressure on airlines’ bottom line, budget airlines are looking for a way to make ends meet.
 As the federal government weighs a $500 million bailout for Spirit Airlines, more budget airlines are now turning to the Trump administration to stay above the clouds.

 Recommended Video

-The request assumes that jet fuel prices will remain above $4 a gallon average for the rest of the year, which the airlines predict will cost an additional $2.5 billion.
+The request assumes that jet fuel prices will remain above $4 a gallon on average for the rest of the year, which the airlines predict will cost an additional $2.5 billion.
 U.S. jet fuel prices averaged $4.19 on Friday, according to Argus Media.
 Before the war, prices averaged less than $2.50 a gallon.
-In its bankruptcy restructuring plan, Spirit Airlines planned to spend $2.24 per gallon in 2026 and $2.14 in 2027, according to a March filing to the Securities and Exchanges Commission.
+In its bankruptcy restructuring plan, Spirit Airlines planned to spend $2.24 per gallon in 2026 and $2.14 in 2027, according to a March filing with the Securities and Exchange Commission.
 Now, prices are almost double that.

 The details of the potential aid package are still under discussion, and the airlines’ request was sent to the White House, which did not immediately respond to Fortune’s request for comment.